 - Physician, psychiatrist, psychologist records Alumni records (collected after student leaves)

-School Officials are those members of the institution who are deemed to have a legitimate educational interest, with access to educational records provided on a need-to-know basis.
+School Officials are those members of the institution who are deemed to have a legitimate educational interest, with access to education records provided on a need-to-know basis.
 May include:

 - clerical and professional employees

-- other persons who manage student educational record information
+- other persons who manage student education record information

 “Directory Information” may be disclosed by the university at its discretion.
 You have a choice of protecting all or part of this data.
 There are two categories that may be restricted: all “Directory Information” and “Locator Information.”

 Directory Information is defined as information which would not generally be considered harmful to the student, or an invasion of privacy, if disclosed.
 Consistent with federal law, Cal Poly has defined Directory Information as the following:

 - mailing address